Altie

 How to Pronounce Altie

 Our model has identified 3 different pronunciations for the name Altie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 59.5% confident that Altie is pronounced as AWL-tee.
-The next most likely pronunciation is AL-tee, at 21.6% confidence.
+Our model is 59.5% confident that Altie is pronounced as AWL-tee, which has 2 syllables.
+The next most likely pronunciation is AL-tee, at 21.6% confidence, with 2 syllables.

 2